wassermanlab/IBVL/Nextflow_script/GPCC_version/QC_pipeline.md

 mosdepth ${bam.simpleName} ${bam}
   ```

+### Picard CollectWgsMetrics

-**Picard CollectWgsMetrics** : Collect metrics about coverage and performance of whole genome sequencing (WGS) experiments.
+Collect metrics about coverage and performance of whole genome sequencing (WGS) experiments.
 This tool collects metrics about the fractions of reads that pass base- and mapping-quality filters as well as coverage (read-depth) levels for WGS analyses.
 Both minimum base- and mapping-quality values as well as the maximum read depths (coverage cap) are user defined.

   ```
 singularity exec -B /mnt/common/DATABASES/REFERENCES/ -B /mnt/scratch/SILENT/Act3/ -B /mnt/common/SILENT/Act3/ /mnt/common/SILENT/Act3/singularity/gatk4-4.2.0.sif \